zorael/plswork/README.md

 ### Success?
 [Y/n]: _

-You'll know you did it right if the main menu shows The Convergence art while it also says "Seamless Co-op" in the upper left.
+You'll know you succeeded if the main menu shows The Convergence art while it also says "Seamless Co-op" in the upper left.

 ## Downloading `.exe`s from strangers is a bad idea

 I have no way to prove that the binary I provide is safe.
 The source is there if you want to peruse it.
+Trust me, or don't.
+There's not much I can do.

 ### Compiling it yourself

-Clone the repository, then download a [D](https://dlang.org) compiler and run `dub build` in the project directory.
+Clone the repository, download a [D](https://dlang.org) compiler, then run `dub build` in the project directory.
+Copy the resulting binary to your root directory and execute.

 ## License